top of page

 Here are some examples of assertive behaviour:

-1. Expressing one's thoughts, feelings, and needs in an open and honest way: "I feel upset when plans are changed at the last minute.
+1. Expressing one's thoughts, feelings, and needs openly and honestly: "I feel upset when plans are changed at the last minute.
 Can we please discuss and make a plan in advance next time?"

 2. Respecting the rights and feelings of others: Communicate respectfully.
 For example, use phrases like: "I understand you have a different perspective on this issue.
 Can we discuss it further and try to find a solution that works for both of us?"

-3. Setting boundaries: "I appreciate your input, but I must decide on my own."
+3. Setting boundaries: "I appreciate your input but must decide on my own."

-4. Using "I" statements to express one's own thoughts and feelings: "I feel hurt when you speak to me in that tone.
-Can we please discuss this in a respectful way?"
+4. Using "I" statements to express one's thoughts and feelings: "I feel hurt when you speak to me in that tone.
+Can we please respectfully discuss this?"

 5. Asking for clarification: "I'm not sure I understand what you mean.
 Could you please explain further?"